Shenone77/CodSoft/README.md

 The three task folders contain the output and code with
 all the required items.
-Each task forlder has it's own readme.
+Each task folder has it's own readme.